 Requests for additional tickets and/or seating upgrades must be made in writing and are due with your season ticket renewal.
-Changes will be made based on the priority point system.
+Changes will be made based on the Wolf Pack Loyalty Point System.
 Every request is reviewed.
 Due to the volume of requests, it is not possible to contact every individual concerning each request.
 It is important to note that there is usually very little turnover in men's basketball premium seating locations.

 Certain ticket considerations may vary from year to year, based on allotments and availability.
 All rights to seat assignments rest with the Department of Intercollegiate Athletics.